 Rolling Updates

 When you create a deployment, it uses the rolling update deployment strategy by default.
-Within the deployment manifest, you can define a strategy.
-If it isn’t defined, the rolling updates strategy will be used.
-It works slowly, one by one, replacing pods of the previous version of your application with pods of the new version ensuring that there is no application downtime.
+Within the manifest of the deployment resource, you can define a deployment strategy.
+If it isn’t defined, the rolling updates strategy will be used by default.
+It works slowly by replacing pods of the previous version of your application with pods of the new version ensuring that there is no application downtime.
+The pods are replaced a few at a time.
+We will shortly look at how we can define the number of pods that can be upgraded at once.

 Rolling deployment typically waits for new pods to become ready via a readiness check before scaling down the old components.
 If a significant issue occurs, the rolling deployment can be aborted.